fabiomattei/uddocs/_tutorials/setup.md

 name: Setting the system up
 ---

-# Setting the system up
+# Setting up a new project

 UD is a PHP library you can use simply importing it in your project using composer.
 This is the *composer* file that allows you to taka advantage of the library.